Skip to main content

 You may notice that your child frequently cries over little disappointments as if they were huge problems.
 She throws a tantrum because she can’t find the purple shoes she “needs” to wear.
 You bought the “wrong” kind of cereal bar for her school snack.
 For these little problems, she goes from 0 to 60 — fast.
 As a result, she doesn’t learn to prioritize big and small issues, doesn’t learn to manage ordinary disappointment and causes herself undue stress, and faces social problems when she melts down publicly.

 Elementary school-age children occasionally get disappointed when something doesn’t go their way.
 Young children can even get their heart set on small things because they loom large in a child’s world; they may then feel crushed when things don’t work out.
 But when your child chronically melts down over small letdowns or setbacks — when little deals are all big deals — then it could indicate your child is struggling to develop emotional regulation skills.
+Emotional regulation is one of our executive functions: the set of skills that let us effectively execute daily tasks.

-Solution: Validate disappointment.
+Solution: Validate feelings, not tears

 Your child’s tears over small stuff is related to emotional control.
 The tears themselves should be thought of as neutral — there’s nothing either good or bad about them.
 Verbally acknowledge your child’s sadness or disappointment, but you don’t have to do anything.
 The parent doesn’t need to “fix” the problem by “giving in."
 You want to avoid a pattern where the parent changes their behavior because of crying.